LuisYonOfficial/Universal-Timing-Check-Device/README.md

 ## What to do next
 - Add visual LED indicator for each comparator logic output
 - Add optional telemetric side port
+- Need to reposition test points so as to not accidently short to pot pins.